WICG/pending-beacon/docs/security-privacy-questionnaire.md

 13. How does this specification distinguish between behavior in first-party and third-party contexts?

      > Both 1st party and 3rd party can use the API.
-     > But the API only sends requests in CORS mode with Same-Origin credentials mode.

 14. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?